 Once you have your sauce and cornbread topping ready to go this recipe is a breeze to put together and bakes up in a glorious short 40-45 minutes.

-Next mix your cornbread up in a separate bowl and dollop it over the top of your chicken mixture.
+Next, mix your cornbread up in a separate bowl and dollop it over the top of your chicken mixture.
 Using a spatula spread the low carb cornbread mixture evenly across the top of the casserole.

-Place the baking dish into the oven and bake the casserole until the top is nice and golden brown and a tooth pick comes out clean when inserted into the middle of the cornbread topping.
+Place the baking dish into the oven and bake the casserole until the top is nice and golden brown and a toothpick comes out clean when inserted into the middle of the cornbread topping.

-After you have baked your BBQ Chicken Casserole let it set five minutes before serving to give it time to set up a bit.
+After you have baked your BBQ Chicken Casserole let it sit five minutes before serving to give it time to set up a bit.
 I love to serve this recipe with Cole Slaw or a nice green salad.

 I just think it adds a fresh element to this heavier comfort food.
 But no matter what you choose to serve it with I am willing to bet that it will be a delicious dish that all will enjoy.

 Tender and juicy shredded chicken smothered in a low carb sweet and tangy BBQ sauce then baked with a southern style cornbread topping.
-This casserole is definitely comfort food in a bowl!
+This casserole is definitely a comfort food in a bowl!